 You’re probably asking yourselves what does this title mean, activist pedagogy?
 Well, I’m here to try and answer this question through a series of articles.
 But before I start with the explanations, I’d like to share my own personal experience that led me to explore and promote this area.
 About two years ago I received an invitation to an international conference on activist pedagogy at Seminar Hakibbutzim.
 The context was promoting coexistence and ‘tikkun olam,’ i.e. reforming social order.
-Prof. Nimrod Aloni who invited me thought that the conference would be a good fit for me for two reasons: First, because of the activities that I promote as a social activist.
+THe invitation to the conference was because it fited me for two reasons: First, because of the activities that I promote as a social activist.
 Second, because I am an educator.
 I was happy to go to a conference on activist pedagogy and was very excited.
 Also, by happenstance there was a window of opportunity, when a lecturer was late and there was time for a discussion – I introduced the Dialog Together blog and my educational activities, that naturally corresponded to the conference subject.
 Maybe because this was all done spontaneously and the responses were very encouraging, or maybe there were other factors at that conference and the encouragement from the academics, the professors and PhDs who were there, something unusual happened to me.
 As usual at high level conferences, I listened to interesting lectures in the fields of education and the promotion of important social issues, particularly coexistence but also social reform in other subjects; but this time it made a different impression.
 I felt like I was missing something, I wanted to understand something more basic about activist pedagogy, and the conference title drew me and made me curious.
 All this, plus the excitement and great intensity of taking part in a conference on the subject of both education and activism – impacted me greatly on the one hand, and on the other hand led to something very focused and precise, and I made the decision then and there to sign up for doctoral studies in activist pedagogy.

 As a first step on the road to a PhD, I had to write a research proposal.
 This meant conducting a mini research project about activist pedagogy.
 Searching for material and writing the proposal required from me much time and other resources but was also very enjoyable.
 I began with searching for reading material in Hebrew, and despite finding a fair amount of material close to the subject at hand, like critical pedagogy, I couldn’t find research and professional experience material about activist pedagogy in Israel.
 So, I ordered research texts in activist pedagogy, also books about activist teachers and activist teaching and activism in education from Australia, New Zealand, the USA, Canada and the UK.
 I found quite a few articles in English and continued reading a lot of material.
 You could say that I was drawn to this subject that both fascinated me and widened my horizons.
 The feeling I had, of great insight when suddenly things come together and all the points connect and lead to one path, was a great feeling.
 The big revelation that happened to me at that conference and continued with me further, was that all of a sudden I understood that I could connect the two areas of life that have always engaged me, activism as a social proponent, a member of my town’s council and of course, education, as an educator in various roles (teacher, subject coordinator, district manager of the “Junior Achievement Young Enterprise Israel” foundation, director of a community center (Matnas), moderator and supervisor at the social and youth administration of the Ministry of Education, councilor and developer of educational programs).
 Until this point, when I was invited to lectures to speak about the ‘Dialog Together’ website initiative, I used to introduce myself regularly as an educator by day and activist by night.
 And this insight, wherein both fields coexist within me and are actually connected, changed my world.
 The fact that I can both explore the field and develop activist pedagogy was also a new discovery for me and affected the course of my life. +